-With its chilly elevation, decrepit red-brick church, faded cricket club and old colonial buildings nestled in the wooded foothills, Zomba is hauntingly special; like a chapter of the British Empire hanging by a tenuous thread.
-Yes it has the typical chaos of a dusty market, but the higher you head up the ghostly Zomba Plateau, the more stunning and pristine the scenery becomes.
-The capital of Malawi from 1891 until the mid-1970s, it's home to wide, tree-lined streets, and an easy charm.
-East of the main road is the town’s friendly commercial centre.
-There’s a lively market, banks, bureaux de change, internet cafes and a couple of decent eateries.
+With its chilly elevation and atmospheric old colonial and missionary buildings nestled in the wooded foothills, Zomba is hauntingly special – like a chapter of the British Empire hanging by a tenuous thread.
+It has the typical chaos of a dusty market town, but the higher you climb towards the Zomba Plateau, the more stunning and pristine the scenery becomes.
+The capital from 1891 to 1974 of British Central Africa, Nyasaland and, finally, Malawi, it's home to wide, tree-lined streets and an easy charm.
+This is perhaps Malawi's most appealing city, and a great base for exploring the plateau to the north.